3dgeo-heidelberg/pytreedb/README.md

 ## :information_source: Documentation of software usage

 As a starting point, please have a look to the [examples](examples) and [notebooks](Jupyter Notebooks) available in the repository.
-Each of the subfolders contains a readme.md for further details.
+Further, each of the subfolders contains a readme.md with respective details on the repository section.

 For running the Python scripts and the Jupyter Notebooks, you need to specify the information (mongodb URI, database name and connection) for connecting to the MongoDB in a `.env` file.
 Use the template file [sample.env](sample.env), add your values, and save the file as `.env` in the root directory.